architectural membrane association

 Membrane Structures are lightweight constructions full of beauty and elegance.
 It is the art of spanning enormous distances with minimal material thickness, where design is following forces.
 This symbiosis of form and structure reduces weight, minimizes the amount of resources and thus saves energy and cost and creates light flooded, striking and impressive forms of architecture.

 Membrane Structures are structurally optimized and highly efficient.
 The enormous range of spanning capability require less primary structure and are thus very cost-effective.
-Due to these savings and other unique properties Membrane Structures are environmentally sensitive and ideal for sustainable construction solutions.
+Due to these savings and other unique properties, Membrane Structures are environmentally sensitive and ideal for sustainable construction solutions.

 Membrane structures are lightweight spatial structures made of tensioned membranes.
 Membrane can be used to construct roofs and façades, free-standing buildings, building envelopes, skylights, indoor ceilings and/or accent enclosures.

-Membrane structures are ideal for use in building types in the areas of infrastructure, culture, sports and entertainment, commerce, office, living and private use.
+Lightweight structures are ideal for use in building types in the areas of infrastructure, culture, sports and entertainment, commerce, office, living and private use.
 There are no limits to application, design and functionality.

 Overview of possible properties of Membrane Structures: